Carers

 Huntington's WA recognises the vital role that carers play in providing care and support for those affected by Huntington's Disease (HD).
 Carers are often partners or other family members, such as parents or siblings.
 The care provided can vary from simply helping someone out on a regular basis with shopping, cooking or washing to providing support 24 hours a day, seven days a week.

-This information and advice is provided on various aspects of caring for a person with HD and aims to support unpaid carers who are looking after a family member affected by the disease.
+This information and advice is provided on various aspects of caring for a person with HD and aims to support carers who are looking after a family member affected by the disease.

 Some aspects of caring for someone with HD